 2 – Vanity Size

 The so-called “vanity size” is a term (probably christened by the media) that’s given to the practice of mislabeling garments on purpose with one or two sizes less.
-The theory being that when a customer thinks they fit into a smaller size than their real one, it will make them feel good and more likely to make a purchase.
+The theory is that when a customer thinks they fit into a smaller size than their real one, it will make them feel good and more likely to make a purchase.

 Sizes keep getting bigger (and smaller?)